psoaresbj/styled-gen/src/mq/README.md

 )
 ```

-2. Use it in width your styled components
+2. Use it in with your styled components

 ```jsx
 import React from 'react'